AbhimanyuMandal/nextflow-germline-variant-pipeline/README.md

 ---

+## Motivation

+The objective of this project is to demonstrate how a complex bioinformatics workflow can be transformed into a modular, reproducible, and maintainable Nextflow DSL2 pipeline following GATK Best Practices.

+The workflow emphasizes software engineering principles such as modularity, reproducibility, scalability, and code organization while performing end-to-end germline variant discovery.

+---

 ## Workflow Diagram

 The pipeline implements a modular Nextflow DSL2 workflow for germline variant discovery following GATK Best Practices.